Yerevan: Theatre

 Yerevan is home to many theatre groups, mainly operating under the support of the ministry of culture.
-Theatre halls in the city organize several shows and performances throughout the year.
+Theatre halls in the city organise several shows and performances throughout the year.
 Most prominent state-run theatres of Yerevan are the Sundukyan State Academic Theatre, Paronyan Musical Comedy Theatre, Stanislavski Russian Theatre, Hrachya Ghaplanyan Drama Theatre, and the Sos Sargsyan Hamazgayin State Theatre.
 The Edgar Elbakyan Theatre of Drama and Comedy is among the prominent theatres run by the private sector.

-Yerevan is also home to several specialized theatres such as the Tumanyan Puppet Theatre, Yerevan State Pantomime Theatre, and the Yerevan State Marionettes Theatre.
+Yerevan is also home to several specialised theatres such as the Tumanyan Puppet Theatre, Yerevan State Pantomime Theatre, and the Yerevan State Marionettes Theatre.

 Cinema

 Cinema in Armenia was born on 16 April 1923, when the Armenian State Committee of Cinema was established upon a decree issued by the Soviet Armenian government.